jaketmp/pyCompare/README.md

     pip install pyCompare

-Installation with pip allows the usage of the uninstall command
+Installation with pip allows the usage of the uninstall command:

     pip uninstall pyCompare